junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean swallows again, waiting.
 Sam nods supportively.

 John scrutinizes the three of them closely, from Cas to Dean, then to Sam, and at last back to Dean.
-The look in his eyes changing the longer he searches their faces.
+The look in his eyes changes the longer he searches their faces.
 All of them wait for him, Mary too.

-Eventually, John says slowly, "I see now why you brought the angel with you when you came to meet your mother and I, to our *family* reunion."
+Eventually, John says slowly, "I see now why you brought the angel with you when you came to meet your mother and me, to our *family* reunion."

 Dean smiles narrowly.
 "That's right."

 "Is he as important to you as us?"
-John uses his free hand to draw a circle in the air, gesturing Sam, Mary, and himself.
+John uses his free hand to draw a circle in the air, gesturing to Sam, Mary, and himself.

 "Yes, Sir."
 Dean nods without hesitation.